AliC137/AI_assistant/README.md

 # Features

-- ✅ Upload a PDF file
+- ✅ Upload a PDF or WORD file
 - ✅ Ask questions about its content
 - ✅ Ask general knowledge questions (not limited to the PDF)
 - ✅ Local and private (runs entirely on your machine)